Faculty AI training starts with confidence, not expertise

 Start with a single, specific use case that solves a real problem faculty already have.
 Not “AI can do everything.”
 More like “AI can handle your most common student questions in the discussion forum, giving you time for the complex ones.”

 Structured professional development works.
 But structured does not mean comprehensive.
-Research shows that hands-on, focused training produces better results than self-paced, everything-at-once approaches.
+The AAC&U Institute on AI runs an 8-month structured experience where institutional teams develop and implement AI-focused action plans with experts in organizational change and pedagogical practice.
+Hands-on, focused training produces better results than self-paced, everything-at-once approaches.

 What works: Small cohorts.
 Peer learning.
 Regular touchpoints.
 Clear success metrics that matter to faculty, not just administrators.